yaapu/FrskyTelemetryScript/README.md

  - horizontal ground speed or air speed (available if configured in mission planner)
  - home heading as rotating triangle
  - mavlink messages with history accessible with +/- buttons short press
- - english and italian sound files for selected events: battery levels, failsafe, flightmodes, alerts and landing
+ - english, italian and french sound files for selected events: battery levels, failsafe, flightmodes, alerts and landing

 ## Advanced Features